GAMES-UChile/mogptk/README.md

 - Felipe Tobar

 ## Contributing
 We accept and encourage contributions to the toolkit in the form of pull requests (PRs), bug reports and discussions (GitHub issues).
-Please see the [contribute guide](https://github.com/GAMES-UChile/MultiOutputGP-Toolkit/blob/master/CONTRIBUTE.md) for more information.
+TODO

 ## Citing
 TODO